tensorpack/tensorpack/docs/tutorial/inference.md

-If you need anything more complicated, please learn what TensorFlow can do, and __do it on your own__ because Tensorpack is a training interface and doesn't care what happened after training.
+If you need anything more complicated, please learn what TensorFlow can do, and __do it on your own__ because Tensorpack is a training interface and doesn't focus on what happened after training.

 ### OfflinePredictor